-As kids, they hadn’t liked the color cookies best, it came out, not compared to the chocolate chip or Mexican wedding balls or other treats, but, still, thinking about them now reminds them of their mom, a woman I like to hear about because I am sad to say I never got to meet.
+But, still, thinking about them now reminds them of their mom, a woman I like to hear about often – I am sad to say I never got to meet her.

-Sometimes while I’m talking to the two of them, I wish their mom could see who her sons became – two of the kindest, most faithful, thoughtful men I’ve known, who are secure in who they are, who aren’t afraid of conflict, who love Jesus in a way that hits their lives.
+Sometimes while I’m talking to the two of them, I wish their mom could see who her sons became: two of the kindest, most faithful, thoughtful men I’ve known.

-Tomorrow, we’re piling in the car with my brother-in-law and our presents and our suitcases and two tins full of cookies, launching into what will be one of three long drives over the next week, caravanning from family to family and back home again.
+Tomorrow, we’re piling in the car again with Nate, the kids, our presents, our suitcases, and tins full of these cookies.
+We’re launching into what will be one of three long drives that we’re taking over the next week, caravanning from family to family and back home again.